Send It

-"Send It" is a song by American singer-songwriter Austin Mahone featuring Rich Homie Quan.
-It was released on August 19, 2016, by A.M.
-Music LLC and Mr. 305 as a promotional single.
+"Send It" is a song by American singer-songwriter Austin Mahone featuring American rapper Rich Homie Quan, released as a promotional single on August 19, 2016, by A.M.
+Music LLC and Mr. 305.

 Background

 Mahone began promoting the track on his social media with the hashtag #SendItWayUp819.
 After teasing the track, on August 19, 2016, he released "Send It", along with another track "Way Up" onto music streaming services.

 "Send It" was written by Austin Mahone, Rich Homie Quan, Joey Lopez, Robert Villanueva, Felix de Laet, Radboud Miedema and Janieck Devy, while production was handled by Bei Maejor, who also co-wrote the track.
 Lyrically, the song features sexually explicit content and is about Mahone asking a girl to send him nudes.
 Musically, the track is described as bounce and R&B.

 The song became famous in China after it was adopted in the social media app TikTok.
 There was a Cantonese version of the song.
 The song has been streamed over 150K times on the music app Xiami Music.